AbstractEyes/OpPrison-Blessings/README.md

 The original pvpingtokens rebuilt with configcore and reditems.

-* This will not function and will not build. *
+* This will not function and will not build.
-Purely for reference now.
+* Purely for reference only now.